hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 The problem arises that any following function can change the num variable without calling multiplyFour.

-We can try putting the declaration and the initalization into the function.
+We can try putting the declaration and the initialization into the function.

 ```
 Function addFour(){